surrealdb/surrealdb/SECURITY.md

 SurrealDB is [integrated](https://github.com/google/oss-fuzz/tree/master/projects/surrealdb) with Google's [OSS-Fuzz](https://google.github.io/oss-fuzz/) project.
-As part of this integration, both [the SurrealQL parser and query executor](https://github.com/surrealdb/surrealdb/tree/main/lib/fuzz/fuzz_targets) are continously fuzzed to identify security and performance bugs in SurrealQL.
+As part of this integration, both [the SurrealQL parser and query executor](https://github.com/surrealdb/surrealdb/tree/main/lib/fuzz/fuzz_targets) are continuously fuzzed to identify security and performance bugs in SurrealQL.
 We aim to resolve all [security-relevant bugs](https://google.github.io/oss-fuzz/advanced-topics/bug-fixing-guidance#security-issues) before its disclosure deadline.
 Other bugs (e.g. crashes or performance bugs) that may have some availability impact will be prioritized and